-Home to our handcrafted ceramics collection, Fez is Morocco’s spiritual capital with one of the oldest Medinas in the Arab world.
+Home to our handwoven pillows collection, Fez is Morocco’s spiritual capital with one of the oldest Medinas in the Arab world.
 With its authentic atmosphere and preserved Historical monuments, the city has a charming effect.

 In this article, we have rounded up our favorite hidden spots as well as the best places to visit and things to do.
 This insider’s travel guide will let you discover what the fascinating Fez has to offer from restaurants, creative activities, and cultural must-sees.